machinat/sociably/docs/getting-started.md

 })
 ```

-When `app.start()`, a HTTP server will then be created and start listening for requests.
+When `app.start()`, a HTTP server will be created and start listening for requests.

-If you have several platforms you might need to setup the routes for each one like in the example:
+If you have multiple platforms requiring HTTP entry, you need to set the route path at platform options like in the example:

 ```js
 Messenger.initModule({